marksidell/dynips/README.md

     12345678.execute-api.aws-region.amazonaws.com/prod/

-If you assign a custom domain, you would define it to be a CNAME to the API gateway address, and can be any name you choose.
+If you assign a custom domain, you would define it to be a CNAME to the API gateway address.
+It can be any name you choose.
 For example:

     dynips.mydomain.com